nyu-oop-fall16/translator-trOOPers/README.md

 The other possible commands are "printJavaAst", "printJavaCode", "printJavaImportCode", "generateListGnodes", "printHeaderAst", "printHeaderFile", "printMutatedAst", and "printImplementationFiles".

-To run unit tests, in sbt do:
+To run unit tests, in sbt do any of the following:

 ```
  runxtc -generateListGNodes src/test/java/inputs/testxxx/Testxxx.java